JacobBersheba89/New_website/README.md

 ## Goals
-I would like to have just nice personal web, novel - simply one that is not seen, and also improve it over time.. have fun with it and develop it. 🙏🧑‍💻 if anyone want to have fork for this.. it´s no prom.
-Will be actuyl my first 😅 Definitely muss have soma API solutions.. anything.
+I would like to have just nice personal web, novel - simply one that is not seen, and also improve it over time.. have fun with it and develop it. 🙏🧑‍💻
+If anyone want to have fork for this.. it´s no prom.
+Will be actualy my first 😅 On web definitely muss have soma API solutions.. anything.
 I mean, for example weather connection, My GIt work connection, my home senzor connection, whatever.... will see

 Thank you for visiting!
 I hope you enjoy the website as much as I enjoyed creating it. 😊